ComedicChimera/chai-lang.dev/static/html/spec.md

 Floating-point types make no distinction between signage at a typing level: all floating-point types have a sign.
 Both floating-point types conform to the IEEE-754-2008 specifications for binary32 and binary64.

-With regards to coercion and casting with the floating-point types, a `float` can coerce to a `double`, but a `double` must be explicitly downcast to `float`.
-As it pertains to other types, floating-point types must be explicitly cast to integral types and cannot be cast to another type.
+With regards to coercion and casting within the floating-point types, a `float` can coerce to a `double`, but a `double` must be explicitly downcast to `float`.
+As it pertains to other types, floating-point types must be explicitly cast to integral types and cannot be cast to any other type.

+### <a name="3-bool-types"></a> Boolean Types

+A boolean type represents a Boolean truth value and is a psuedo-integral data type.
+It occupies a single byte and is denoted with the following type label:

+    whirlwind
+    bool

+There is no sign associated with the boolean type.
+It cannot be implicitly coerced to any other type, but it can be cast into any integral type.

+Notably, the boolean type only stores a single bit of information and is padded to 8 bits.
+Semantically, it is only considered to be 1 bit in size; however, it still technically occupies a byte thus the description above.
+For this reason, when taking the size of the data type, the language always returns that it is 1 byte in size.

+### <a name="3-char-types"></a> Character Types

+A character type represents a single UTF-8 encoded character.
+It occupies 32 bits and has no sign.
+Its type label is listed below:

+    whirlwind
+    char

+Due to its nature as a UTF-8 encoded value, any valid unicode code point can be stored in a character type.

+### <a name="3-string-types"></a> String Types